mikarinneoracle/pods-communication-easy-with-OCI-VCN-native-Kubernetes/README.md

 cars-api-deployment-ff4d7f67f-zv99w       1/1     Running     0          10m
 cars-client-deployment-75d7c6ff8f-6pbbn   0/1     Completed   3          2m3s
 </pre>

+### Explore the result in client container pod's log

 See the log for the <code>cars-client</code> container to see if the inter-pod REST call was succesful:
 <pre>